aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 Disadvantages:

-* Might be considered less explicit, as a customer never says they want to depend on a package containing unstable APIs.
+* Might be considered less explicit, as a customer never says they want to depend on a package containing unstable APIs, or with `0.x` for the version.
-* If a third-party package depends on an unstable API in a non-obvious way, that might break for customers.
+* If a third-party package depends on an unstable API in a non-obvious way (for example, only in the implementation of a construct, not in its public API), that might break for customers when upgrading to a version of `aws-cdk-lib` that has broken that functionality compared to the `aws-cdk-lib` version the third-party construct is built against (basically, the same scenario from above that explains why we can no longer have unstable code in stable mono-CDK modules).
+  None of the 3 options solve the problem of allowing third-party libraries to safely depend on experimental Construct Library code; however, the fact that all experimental code in this variant is shipped in `aws-cdk-lib` makes this particular problem more likely to manifest itself in my estimation.
 * Graduating a module to stable will be a breaking change for customers.
   We can mitigate this downside by keeping the old unstable module around, but that leads to duplicated classes in the same package.